Al Cislowski

 Fate during the Holocaust

 As a child—only eleven years old—Anczel overheard the adults talk about Hitler and what he intended to do with the Jews.
-Listen to Anczel's account of the events at the outbreak of WWII.

 In October 1939, all Jewish children were excluded from the Polish state school system.
 Anczel recalls the expulsion from school, the curfew, other restrictions and how he used to sit at home by the kerosene light and listen to the adults discuss recent events.

-Listen to Anczel's accounts.
+In the ghetto, Anczel lived with his father, mother and siblings at Kielce Street No. 13.
 "I kept a stamp collection," Anczel recalls.
 "Before we left the ghetto, I moved it from a drawer in the house to the attic.
 Most probably, it was lost.
 No one mentioned that they had found it after the war."

 The majority of the members of the Cislowski family fled to work in the munitions factory in Starachowice-Wierzbnik before the liquidation of the ghettos took place.
 They hoped workers would be spared the selection.
-Listen to Anczel's account of the family's decision to leave Bodzentyn.

-Anczel's father Dawid and mother Chaya were killed during the Holocaust, as were his brothers Avram and Aaron.
+Anczel's father, Dawid, and mother, Chaya, were killed during the Holocaust, as were his brothers, Avram and Aaron.

 A Polish woman named Stanisława Dziuba, who lived together with her mother and brother in a modest isolated farmhouse, described to the journalists how the family tried to help the four Jews.